- Be a Leak Detective

 - Rinse your razor in the sink.
 Fill the bottom of the sink with a few inches of warm water.
 You can rinse your blade just as easily as with running water and a lot less wastefully.

-- If washing by hand, use a sink full of water instead of continuously running the faucet.
+- If washing dishes by hand, use a sink full of water instead of continuously running the faucet.

 - Store a pitcher of water in the refrigerator for drinking.
 You won't have to let your faucet run to get a cold glass of water!